Bed sheets come in a variety of fabrics here's what you need to know.

 Use the code bedding tips at checkout to get 5% off your entire purchase.

-- A set of good linen sheets are quite expensive and can cost well over $1,500.
+- A quality set of linen sheets are can cost well over $1,500.

-- There are also some color limitations on higher-end linen sheets; you may only find them in white & ivory.
+- Higher-end linens have some color limitations and may only be available in white and ivory.

-Cotton/Poly – available in a variety of ratios relative to the amount of cotton vs. poly.
+- These are available in a variety of cotton vs. poly ratios.

 - It washes like cotton and has good wicking properties.

-- It can be quite expensive; a set can cost in excess of $1,000 for a set of sheets.
+- Modal can be expensive, with costs exceeding $1,000 for a set of sheets.

-- We have found it doesn't wear as well as cotton.
+- We have found that modal doesn't wear as well as cotton.

-- They do offer good wicking properties, as with their other wood fiber bed sheets like Modal.
+- They do offer good wicking properties, similar to other wood fiber bed sheets like Modal.